Why I Believe NYC Rideshare Will Be A Professional Full-Timers Market (Hint: Insurance)

 [TLC Driver] is still driving for Uber, he said — the same SUV that hit Mitchell.
 The car wasn’t damaged in the collision.
 The total cost of the crash to him was a $200 ticket for failure to yield — which at least strengthened Mitchell’s case against him.
 The police didn’t ask [TLC Driver] any questions about the crash, he said, and Uber didn’t either.

 That’s not completely accurate.
 What will happen is the driver’s license will have points and his liability insurance premium is likely to go up by at least 20% (i.e. $600+ if not more).
 If any additional at-fault/split-fault accidents happen during the next 12 to 24 months, especially involving a pedestrian the driver will be uninsurable.
 In other words the driver’s premiums would be too high vs. potential earnings OR an insurance company could make a case that it would be uncomfortable underwriting the risk.
 As drivers native to the rideshare apps (i.e. Uber, Lyft) become NYC TLC veterans, only those who have shown the ability to operate safely will be able to afford TLC liability insurance.
-Therefore, I believe over time, only full-time professional (i.e., proven) TLC drivers will remain in the NYC for-hire transportation industry.
+Therefore, we believe over time, only full-time professional (i.e., proven) TLC drivers will remain in the NYC for-hire transportation industry.